flengyel/Zettel/README.md

 ### 1.3 Context Zettel IDs

-Provide a list of H1 headers (without the leading hash mark) of Zettels that relate to the current Zettel.
+Provide a list of wiki links and titles of Zettels that relate to the current Zettel.
 For example:

 ```markdown
 [[previousZettelID1]] Title1